longnguyen11288/rdpgd/README.md

-# Reliable Distributed PostgreSQL AIP with CF Service Broker API
+# Reliable Distributed PostgreSQL with CF Service Broker API

+Where we take "Reliable" to mean working towards the goals of Fault Tolerance, Self Healing and High Availability.

 For development see `docs/development.md`.